Lasers for cellulite: do they work?

 Laser-assisted liposuction has been out of favour for some time, largely replaced by ultrasound assisted liposuction (vaser) which is equally effective but much gentler, as it causes less scar tissue.

-Laser liposuction does NOT remove cellulite, as cellulite is an integral part of the skin itself and therefore can not be removed - who wants to remove their skin?
+Laser liposuction does NOT remove cellulite, as cellulite is an integral part of the skin itself and therefore can not be removed - who would want to remove their skin?

 Cellulaze for cellulite

-Cellulaze is an implementation of a hot/ablative laser, such as the one used for laser liposuction.
+Cellulaze is an implementation of a hot/ablative laser, such as the one used for laser liposuction, but for cellulite.

 Whilst laser liposuction targets the fat under the cellulite layer with a laser-tipped cannula, cellulaze targets the cellulite layer itself, also with a laser-tipped cannula.

-For cellulaze the cannula is inserted into the skin, UNDER the cellulite layer, and fires UPWARDS onto the cellulite layer, aiming to basically cauterise / coagulate / burn it.
+For cellulaze the cannula is inserted into the skin, UNDER the cellulite layer, and fires UPWARDS onto the cellulite layer, aiming to basically cauterise / coagulate / burn that layer.

 As always, in practice things are not as good as on paper, because the power needed to burn the fat above the cannula, is so strong that it does not cause simple coagulation, it very often causes severe deep burning, followed by severe deep scarring which manifests as hardened skin and hard lumps.

-So the end result is that you may end up replacing the cellulite bumps with much larger and harder scar tissue lumps.
+So the end result is that you may end up replacing the cellulite bumps with much larger and a lot more harder scar tissue lumps.
 Not smart…

-I have personally seen some quite bad hardened scar lumps on clients who had cellulaze.
-These where much bigger and much worse than the cellulite they had before, with the cellulite around them not affected in the slightest either.
+I have personally seen some quite badly hardened scar lumps on clients who had cellulaze.
+These where much bigger and much worse than the cellulite they had before - and with the cellulite around them not affected in the slightest either.

 If I had cellulite, the last thing I would do is shell out thousands of pounds for that result.